AirplaneConcept/BookMeta/README.md

 - Merge duplicate records when two files turn out to be the same book

 **Reading & Rating**
+- Launch the books directly from the program
 - Mark books as read with a date
 - 1–5 star ratings
 - Filter list by read status or rating